NicoTerabyte/libasm/README.md

 # extra
 Max int for 64bit registers: 9,223,372,036,854,775,807
 After that it overflows, overflow meaning is that the value from a positive integer it becomes a negative one and viceversa this is a good criteria to check overflows

+# Little planning on what to do next:
+* finish the asm guide on github
+* then seeing if the knowledge that i got i'm able to do libasm (if not this task goes under the next one)
+* studying nasm
+* understanding how to use multiple files for an assembly project